Interested in a hands-on learning experience for developing LLM applications?

 Advanced engineering mathematics

-Advanced Engineering Mathematics is a textbook that focuses on the practical aspects of mathematics.
-It is an excellent book for those who are interested in learning about engineering and its role in society.
-The book is divided into five sections: Differential Equations, Integral Equations, Differential Mathematics, Calculus and Probability Theory.
+The book is divided into five sections: Differential Equations, Integral Equations, Differential Mathematics, Calculus, and Probability Theory.
 It also provides a basic introduction to linear algebra and matrix theory.
 This book can be used by students who want to study at the graduate level or for those who want to become engineers or scientists.

 The text provides a self-contained introduction to advanced mathematical concepts and methods in applied mathematics.
-It covers topics such as integral calculus, partial differentiation, vector calculus and its applications to physics, Hamiltonian systems and their stability analysis, functional analysis, classical mechanics and its applications to engineering problems.
+It covers topics such as integral calculus, partial differentiation, vector calculus and its applications to physics, Hamiltonian systems and their stability analysis, functional analysis, and classical mechanics and its applications to engineering problems.

 5. Computer Age Statistical Inference by Bradley Efron and Trevor Hastie